Do you want the long or the short answer?

 There are only two banks in Ecuador where I suggest you have your money.

 1. Banco Pichincha.
 Its the biggest bank in Ecuador (the yellow one) and has branches everywhere you want to be.
+Nonetheless, it is important to note down the swift code of the bank you have an account in.
 It’s where all the locals have their money in Ecuador.
 Its the institution everyone uses to do business.
 If this bank closed up there would be major riots in the street, in other words, the government would not let it happen.